smortex/freebsd-puppet-test-infrastructure/README.md

 This repository is a Puppet [control-repo](https://github.com/puppetlabs/control-repo) that contains a bunch of scripts to setup the test infrastructure.
+Check the `bin` directory if you are interested in this aspect, otherwise this repository is a regular control-repo with simple roles and profiles.